 Dwight D. Eisenhower suffered multiple health scares during his presidency.
-During one of them, he realized that the circumstances for replacing a president with the vice president permanently was clear, but what if the president was only temporarily incapacitated?
+During one of them, he realized that the circumstances for replacing a president with the vice president permanently were clear, but what if the president was only temporarily incapacitated?

 Arthur chose not to assume presidential responsibilities [PDF] and Garfield did die, so severe constitutional questions were avoided, but later leaders would recognize that hope was not a valid plan.

-After his 1955 heart attack, Eisenhower instructed Attorney General Herbert Brownell Jr. to explore a Constitutional amendment that would allow the vice president to be acting president until the president was able to say that he could resume the task.
+After his 1955 heart attack, Eisenhower instructed Attorney General Herbert Brownell Jr. to explore a Constitutional amendment that would allow the vice president to be acting president until the president was able to say that they could resume the task.
 In the case of a president deciding that they were able to reclaim the presidency despite not really being able to, Brownell initially proposed impeachment.
-Eventually, the 25th Amendment specified that if the vice president and cabinet disagreed with the president, the issue would go to congress.
+Eventually, the 25th amendment specified that if the vice president and cabinet disagreed with the president, the issue would go to congress.